PlaySorbonne/contretemps-bot/README.md

+[!CAUTION]
+This README is extremely not up to date and does not reflect the state of this project.
+For now, this project is to be considered as an internal tool for PSU.

 # ContretempsBot
 This is a Discord bot allowing to sync a Google calendar with a Discord server.
 The end-goal is to make a complete clone of the [Chronicle Bot](https://chroniclebot.com/) that implements all of its functionalities.